budivoogt/recipe_tracker/notes.md

 -   [ ] Make serialized ingredients JSONB instead of JSON.
 -   [ ] Figure out how to avoid instantiating an empty ingredient for each recipe.
 Currently this is necessary to have Svelte's conditional rendering to display the different ingredients.

+### EditRecipeModal

+-   [ ] Discrepancy between saving and editing ingredients.
+-   [ ] When adding a new ingredient, autofocus works on that ingredient, but then you can't tab to further buttons in the modal.

 # Progress report

 ## 2023-11-15

 -   [ ] Resolve issue of empty ingredient list being displayed (when no ingredients are added)

 ## 2023-11-13

--   [X] Need to add servingSize to each recipe, inc. the Supabase item and the types.
+-   [x] Need to add servingSize to each recipe, inc. the Supabase item and the types.
--   [X] Have to add edit and delete buttons to the recipes.
+-   [x] Have to add edit and delete buttons to the recipes.
--   [X] Need to think about the easiest way to edit the recipes.
+-   [x] Need to think about the easiest way to edit the recipes.

 ## 2023-11-4